José de Meneses da Silveira e Castro, 2nd Marquis of Valada: Biography

 He was the only son, and only child of the second marriage of D. Francisco Xavier de Meneses da Silveira e Castro, 1st Count of Caparica and 1st Marquis of Valada (1754–1834) to D. Francisca de Almeida Portugal (1792–1873), the daughter of the 3rd Marquis of Lavradio.
 From his father's first marriage, he had five half-sisters.
 By all accounts, Valada was of refined learning and unusual scholarship: he was well-read in the Greek and Latin classics, and frequently cited Homer and Virgil in his parliamentary elocutions; a possessor of a remarkable memory, he was remembered as a veritable repository of political history, both ancient and modern.

-His father passed away in 1834, and he succeeded him as his heir; the inheritance of the title of Marquis of Valada was confirmed by royal decree on 1 December 1831.
+His father died in 1834, and he succeeded him as his heir; the inheritance of the title of Marquis of Valada was confirmed by royal decree on 1 December 1831.
 The title of Count of Caparica was instead passed on directly to Valada's son, by his request.

 He was married in Paris, on 19 July 1848, to D. Maria Isabel do Carmo Paula Máxima Gonzaga de Bragança, daughter of the 3rd Dukes of Lafões.
 The couple had two children: D. Francisco Xavier de Meneses, 2nd Count of Caparica, and D. Ana Maria Antónia da Conceição de Meneses e Távora.

 Travessa da Espera scandal

-On the night of 2 August 1881, the police caught the Marquis of Valada in compromising circumstances with a common soldier in Travessa da Espera, a narrow street in Bairro Alto, Lisbon's Upper District.
-At the time, Valada was serving as deputy Civil Governor of Lisbon.
+On the night of 2 August 1881, the police caught the Marquis of Valada in compromising circumstances with a common soldier in Travessa da Espera, a narrow street in Lisbon's Bairro Alto.
+Valada was serving as deputy Civil Governor of Lisbon at the time.
 The soldier and the landlady were arrested but Valada, as a member of the aristocracy, managed to escape arrest.
 Even though homosexuality was not illegal in Portugal at the time, Valada quickly resigned from his post of deputy civil governor.
 It soon after emerged that Valada had been set up by António Arrobas, the civil governor, motivated by personal and political internal rivalries.

 The opposition newspapers got wind of the story; the strength of the reaction was not only due to the social mores of the day, but partly because the incident confirmed pre-existing suspicions.